Xitric/MDSD-InternalDSL/README.md

 ```

 # Separation of concerns
 I have divided the project into SemanticModel, Builder, and Executor.
 The Builder directory contains everything related to the DSL itself.
-The Executor directory contains classes for using the semantic model to run actual unit tests.
+The Executor directory contains classes for using the semantic model to run actual unit tests and validating the semantic model.
 The SemanticModel directory only contains a set of data classes.

 This separation of concerns proved very difficult because of the use of generics.
 I believe that the result is aceptable, albeit not perfect.
-The benefit is that the semantic model can be used for both execution, validation, and even code generation in the future.
+The benefit is that the semantic model can be used for both execution and validation (as I have done), and even code generation in the future.